edanaher/ceremony-website/_boston_places/50_back_bay/30_parish_cafe.md

 ---
 place: Parish Cafe
+link: parishcafe.com/boylston/
 ---

+Green line to Arlington.
 Great place for beer and reasonably priced sandwiches.
-The sandwiches are updated pretty frequently, and are created by chef's from some of the more famous upscale restaurants in Boston.
+The sandwiches are updated pretty frequently, and are created by chef's from some of the more famous/trendy/upscale restaurants in Boston.
+Food is served till 1 am, if looking for a late bite.